-b) No Impact.
+b) Less Than Significant.
 No past, current, or probable future projects were identified in the project vicinity that, when added to project-related impacts, would result in cumulatively considerable impacts.
-No cumulatively considerable impacts would occur with development of the proposed project.
+The applicant has separately applied for a Lot Line Adjustment and a Reclamation Plan Amendment; however, no cumulatively considerable impacts would occur with development of the proposed project.
 As discussed in the analyses provided in this Initial Study, project impacts were found to be less than significant.
 The incremental effects of the proposed project are not cumulatively significant when viewed in context of the past, current, and/or probable future projects.
 No cumulative impacts would occur.

-c) No Impact.
-The proposed project is a 3-lot subdivision of an undeveloped parcel; no development other than access infrastructure is proposed as part of this project.
+c) Less Than Significant.
+The proposed project is a 2-lot subdivision of a parcel that contains an existing low-intensity agricultural use; no development of the parcels is proposed as part of this project, and no subdivision improvements are required or proposed as part of the project.
 As described in the environmental topic sections of this Initial Study, the proposed project would not have environmental effects that would cause substantial adverse effects on human beings, either directly or indirectly.